 A close up image of the newly completed custom Santa Barbara Spanish-style chimney design.
 Often nicknamed “dog house chimney” because of the arched openings, and protective roof.

-Rustic wood arbors and pergolas are another way you can add architectural interest to your Santa Barbara Spanish-style exterior renovation.
+Rustic wood arbors and pergolas are another way you can add architectural interest to your Spanish-style exterior renovation.

 Above: This wood arbor was built using oversized, re-sawn redwood posts now being set on their foundations.
 When building your own pergola or Spanish-style shade structure, consider using oversized 8″ x 8″ or 10″ x 10″ posts for a quality appearance.